nykolai-d/nykolai-d/README.md

-Hi, I’m @nykolai-d.
-I am a humanist gone bad.
-When I was younger, I studied and exercised History and Languages (Spanish, French, English).
-Now I am studying an undergraduate program in Mathematics, currently in seventh semester.
-I am learning data science so to migrate my line of work in that direction.
-I’m fluent in Python, a little less so in R and Java (still learning), and am deeply interested in Machine Learning and Statistics.
-Also, I'm delving into many pure Maths concepts which are beautiful, but still don't know exactly how to apply them (the Riemann Sphere, for example).
+Hi, I’m Nicolas Diaz-Durana.
+I am a Mathematician with studies in Psychology, History and Music.
+I’m fluent in Python, and am deeply interested in Natural Language Processing and Machine Learning, as well as Statistics and data-driven analysis.
+Some Python libraries that I am comforatble with are NLTK, TextBlob, Pandas, Numpy, Scipy, IPython, Matplotlib, Sympy, Scikit-Learn and TensorFlow.
 Here, you will find works I have developed in Python, Java and LaTeX, the latter focusing on some advanced math topícs.
+I am into any ideas or projects that can potentially integrate seemingly distant domains of knowledge.
+I speak, read and write in English, Spanish and French.
+I am native Spanish speaker, but mostly think in English.

-I’m looking to collaborate on anything that could help me get better in data science.
+I’m looking to collaborate on anything that tackles with real-life date-driven problems, especially -but not limited to- NLP.
 Feel free to reach me anytime through my email: ndiazdurana@gmail.com

 <!---